-Physical Education plays an integral part in academy life at Tollbar Academy.
+Physical Education plays an integral role in a student's life at Tollbar Academy.
 Students have the opportunity to develop their physical capabilities in a wide range of sports and physical activities.
-As well as honing physical talents pupils are encouraged to develop personal skills such as communication and teamwork.
-For students with a keen interest in sport we offer GCSE, BTEC and A level qualifications to enable them to further enhance their knowledge.
+As well as honing physical talents students are encouraged to develop personal skills such as communication and teamwork.
+For students with a keen interest in sport we offer GCSE, BTEC and A Level qualifications to enable them to further enhance their knowledge.

-Please take the time to explore these pages, to learn more about what our Physical Education department has to offer.
+Please take the time to explore these pages, to learn more about what our Physical Education Curriculum Area has to offer.

-The Physical Education department strives to enhance the development of students at Tollbar Academy by "educating through the physical".
+The Physical Education Curriculum Area strives to enhance the development of students at Tollbar Academy by 'educating through the physical'.
 We encourage students to express themselves both individually and collectively in a variety of sporting activities.
-Students are not only taught about physical development but develop inter-personal skills and their ability to work alongside others.
+Students are not only taught about physical development, but develop inter-personal skills and their ability to work alongside others.

-Students who chose an exam based qualification in Physical Education will acquire and develop knowledge of various issues which influence sporting performance.
-Topic areas covered include:
+Students who chose an examination-based qualification in Physical Education will acquire and develop knowledge of various issues which influence sporting performance.

 Those who choose GCSE Physical Education will also acquire knowledge in the following areas:

-Tollbar Academy is extremely well equipped to comprehensively meet the curriculum area demands of Physical Education.
+Tollbar Academy is extremely well equipped to comprehensively meet the Curriculum Area demands of Physical Education.
 The facilities we offer are the envy of other establishments and allow students to be taught a range of activities.
-Currently we have a large sports hall which holds 5 badminton courts.
-It also houses a full size basketball court which has allowed the academy to compete at national level.
-Other indoor facilities include 2 multi-purpose gymnasiums which allow activities such as aerobics, table tennis, gymnastics and dance to be taught on the curriculum.
+Currently we have a large sports hall which holds 5 badminton courts and a full-size basketball court alongside 2 multi-purpose gymnasiums which allow activities such as aerobics, table tennis, gymnastics and dance to be taught on the curriculum.

-In November 2011 British Olympian Dean Macey opened the Academy's new state of the art fitness suite.
-At a cost of £250,000 the facility enables pupils to understand the benefits of exercise in order to achieve a healthy lifestyle.
-The fitness suite caters for all users allowing students to carry out their own personal fitness programme whatever their gender, sporting background or fitness goals are.
+In November 2011 British Olympian Dean Macey opened the Academy's state of the art fitness suite.
+At a cost of £250,000, the facility enables students to understand the benefits of exercise in order to achieve a healthy lifestyle.
+The fitness suite caters for all users, allowing students to carry out their own personal fitness programme - whatever their gender, sporting background or fitness goals.
 The suite has 10 cross-trainers and 8 rowing machines allowing users to develop aerobic fitness throughout the year.
 Those looking to develop muscular strength or improve muscle tone have a variety of weight machines to work all areas of the body.
-There is also a comprehensive collection of free weights and toning weights as well as a floor area where pupils can develop core strength.
+There is also a comprehensive collection of free weights and toning weights as well as a floor area where students can develop core strength.

 Our outdoor facilities are also of a high standard and allow students to experience all areas of the curriculum.
-One such facility is the team building area which allows Outdoor and Adventurous Activities to be taught in an innovative and stimulating environment.
+One such facility is the team-building area which allows outdoor and adventure-based activities to be taught in an innovative and stimulating environment.
 The various obstacles and challenges within this facility allow students to work in groups to develop their inter-personal skills.
 The most recent improvements have seen the re-surfacing of our netball and tennis courts which allow these activities to be carried out in superb surroundings.
 Other outdoor facilities available are:

-Students follow the national curriculum in Physical Education.
-This involves covering a wide range of activities which includes football; rugby; tennis; gymnastics; dance; health related fitness; netball; rounders; badminton; basketball; athletics; cricket; softball, cheerleading, aerobics, outdoor and adventurous activities and cross-country.
+Our Physical Education curriculum involves exploring a wide range of activities which includes football; rugby; tennis; gymnastics; dance; health-related fitness; netball; rounders; badminton; basketball; athletics; cricket; softball, cheerleading, aerobics, outdoor and adventure-based activities and cross-country.

 Students continue to follow the curriculum and cover the activities from Key Stage 3 at a more advanced level.
-Students at Tollbar have the opportunity to further their knowledge of factors influencing sporting performance as we offer a range of sports based qualifications.
+Students at Tollbar Academy have the opportunity to further their knowledge of factors influencing sporting performance as we offer a range of sports-based qualifications.
 The courses offered at the Academy are:

 Upper Secondary (GCSE):

 Those who choose Physical Education at GCSE will be timetabled 3 additional lessons per week.
-Students will have the opportunity to achieve a GCSE in Physical Education (AQA).
+Students will have the opportunity to achieve a GCSE in Physical Education (AQA Examination Board).

 Upper Secondary (BTEC):